Maybe you think sex in theory sounds good, but truthfully, most of the time you just don’t want sex. You could take it or leave it.

 I’m afraid that many women are missing out on how great sex can be, and what a great sex life they can have, because they figure they don’t want sex, they aren’t “in the mood” so they can’t, because it would be somehow akin to faking.
 But to start to kiss him when he wants to make love, and to start to let your hands wander, and to respond to his hands wandering, is not faking.
 It’s responding.
 And when you put your head in the game, as Rosemary Basson found, women do tend to heat up.

 Now, if you never heat up, there could be several reasons, some of which we’ll cover in the next few days.
 You could have low testosterone, and if you never have sexy dreams, never get aroused, and never seem to desire sex, you should be checked for this.
-He could simply not have learned how to properly stimulate you, or perhaps because you don’t know yourself, and we’ll look more at that this week.
+He could simply not have learned how to properly stimulate you, or perhaps you don’t know yourself what you want, and we’ll look more at that this week.
 Or you could have some issues with sex, such as past abuse, which you need to seek healing from.
 But in general, if your husband has learned what your body likes, and you make a decision to respond, your body will indeed follow.

 It’s this decision part that’s so important.